tahasadough/spicyhooks/README.md

 ### useScreenSize

-A hook that returns the current dimensions of the viewport and updates when the window is resized.
+A hook that gives you the current screen size and automatically updates when the window is resized.

 #### Usage